micahvista/VACmap/README.md

         --Q Ignore base quality in the input file.

-        --fakecigar Use approximate CIAGR in the SA tag.
+        --fakecigar Use approximate CIGAR in the SA tag.

         --rg-id <string> Adds RG:Z:<string> to all alignments --rg-sm <string> RG header: Sample